I still think of you all the time.

 Things I can do: Snuggle their little bodies up in afghans that you knitted with your two capable hands.
 Feed them your baked apples and your schaum tortes.
 Teach them the card games we played, and when they beat me, I’ll exclaim, “Son of a GUN!”

 A few days before you died, I heard my mother ask you if you were scared, and you said no. I could tell that you really meant it.
 Your faith had made you sure of things.

-Leaving your side to fly back to Michigan was the absolute worst.
-I tried to choke out some words sufficient for the occasion, but how could words ever be enough?
-In your wise, wonderful way, you stopped me and said the words I will never forget:
+Leaving your side to fly back to Michigan was excruciating.
+I tried to choke out some words sufficient for the occasion of seeing my grandmother for the very last time, but every time I tried, I’d simply cry harder.
+Then you looked at me and said,

 “I know you love me, and that makes me happy.”

 I don’t know what it’s like where you are, but I picture you floating on a warm fluffy cloud, laughing and drinking happy hour Manhattans with Grandpa.
 I hope it’s fun, there.
 I hope you’re happy.